Thanks to dating apps/sites, dating nowadays is way easier to access.

 Since dating through dating apps is super easy to access for everyone using them, they make comfortable room for infidelity too.

-It is because it has a lot of potentials for it to go unnoticed, and it’s a lot easier than the other ways of doing it[infidelity].
+It is because it has a lot of potential for it to go unnoticed, and it’s a lot easier than the other ways of doing it[infidelity].

 Finding out your partner on dating sites when exclusive with one another, can be very difficult to process, as you’re faced with disappointment, doubt (in a lot of forms of it), and difficulty comprehending the situation.